mje-nz/blog.mje.nz/Readme.md

 To add a new image, copy it into `assets/_originals` and then resize it into `assets/img`.

 TODO:
+* Figure out workflow to strip originals and these TODOs from main repo
 * Add last_modified_at plugin (after [pages-gem/119](https://github.com/github/pages-gem/pull/119))
 * Clear Cloudflare cache on update

 Old TODO:
+* Run linters, check links etc on builds
 * Subset Font Awesome
-* Use Jekyll Picture Tag for hero images, cache generated images
-* Tweak visual style
-* Run linters, check links etc on builds
 * Contact page?
 * Fix smart quotes
 * Comments